TheMilkies/Cate/readme.md

 ### General functions
 - `Array<String> recursive(String path)`: Get all files in path ending with an extension.
 Example: `project.files = recursive("src/*.c");`
-- `void system(String command)`: Run command. would be skipped if user runs Cate with the `-D` flag.
+- `void system(String command)`: Run command.
+Would be skipped if user runs Cate with the `-D` flag.

 ### Catel
 A Catel file (`.catel`) is a dumb file made to point cate at the right directory, and use a default file.